About the Board

 The Board is funded through assessments charged to regulated industries/companies or on a cost recovery basis from applicants and/or parties involved in specific proceedings and/or investigations.
 In accordance with sections 13 and 14 of the Public Utilities Act, the Board levies an annual assessment to regulated entities to cover its estimated general operating expenses for that year.
 Assessments to each regulated industry/company vary depending on the actual allocation of work performed by the Board in the year.

+The Board is responsible for the regulation of the electric utilities in the province to ensure that the rates charged are just and reasonable and that the service provided is safe and reliable.
+In 2004 the Board assumed responsibility for regulation of maximum prices for petroleum products in the province in accordance with the Petroleum Products Act.
 The Board is also responsible for the supervision of rates charged by automobile insurers for the various automobile insurance coverages, limited regulation of the motor carrier industry in relation to certain passenger and ambulance operations as well as conducting hearings and other required activities under the Expropriation Act.

 The Board's jurisdiction is defined by the following legislation which it administers: